-Opinion
+Qualified Opinion

-We have audited the accompanying financial statements of National Gypsum Company ("the Company"), which comprise the statement of financial position as at December 31, 2021, the statement of profit or loss and comprehensive income, statement of changes in shareholders 'equity and statement of cash flows for the year then ended, and the accompanying notes thereon, including a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of National Gypsum Company ("the Company"), which comprise the statement of financial position as at December 31, 2022, the statement of profit or loss and comprehensive income, statement of changes in shareholders 'equity and statement of cash flows for the year then ended, and the accompanying notes thereon, including a summary of significant accounting policies and other explanatory notes.

-In our opinion, except for the possible effect of the modifications, which we could have determined were necessary if we had been able to obtain the data and information referred to in the Basis for Qualified Opinion paragraph below, the accompanying financial statements present fairly, in all material respects, the financial position of the company as at December 31, 2021, and its financial performance and its cash flows for the year then ended, in accordance with International Financial Reporting Standards that are endorsed in the Kingdom Saudi Arabia and other standards and pronouncements that are issued by the Saudi Organization for Chartered and Professional Accountants (SOCPA).
+In our opinion, except for the possible effects of the matters described in section of the basis for qualified opinion below, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022, and its financial performance and its cash flows for the year then ended, in accordance with International Financial Reporting Standards that are endorsed in the Kingdom Saudi Arabia and other standards and pronouncements that are issued by the Saudi Organization for Chartered and Professional Accountants (SOCPA).